CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 Answer the following questions:

 What does `console` store? some functions that can be called like "log" What does the syntax `console.log` or `console.assert` mean?
-In particular, what does the `.` mean? we are calling asset or log function from console which stores these functions
+In particular, what does the `.` mean? we are calling assert or log function from console which stores these functions.
+The "." tells the program to access the console object and call the function log, or assert within console object.